GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 At this time, running tests directly in the terminal does not work.
 The issue is tracked in GitHub at [#108](https://github.com/GSA/uswds-sf-lightning-community/issues/108).
 Instead, output of the tests can be seen in the org at {orgURL}/c/jasmineTests.app.
 With SFDX, you can go straight there by entering the following into your terminal.

 `sfdx force:org:open -p /c/jasmineTests.app -u {username}`

+## Updating package.xml version

+- Deploy code from `src/` as is to fresh org
+- Update package.xml to desired mdapi version within `src/`
+- Pull the code that was just deployed back down to your local machine but using the new mdapi version
+- `sfdx force:mdapi:retrieve -r newmdapi/ -k src/package.xml --unzip -u {username}`
+- copy contents of `newmdapi/` and paste into `src/`.
+- Run prettier against files to resolve whitespace differences caused by mdapi:retrieve.
+- `npx prettier --write "src/"`
+- Review remaining files that are in a git dirty state. `flexipage` and `communityThemeDefinition` files may change structure since they are xml-based.
+- deploy updated metadata back to org `sfdx force:mdapi:deploy -d src/ -w 100 -u {username}`
+- deploy tests to org `sfdx force:mdapi:deploy -d test/ -w 100 -u {username}`
+- run tests `sfdx aura-test:run -a jasmineTests -u {username}`
+- upon successful test run, perform same metadata api update as above but for the `test/` directory
+- deploy and run tests again